 To Maya, with love from your father

-She recalled herself at age eight when she had dubbed herself the great detective, Sherleen Holmes, whose brilliant mind would figure this out.
-She had pored over every corner of the house in search of evidence—a page with his signature on it, a wallet, a baseball glove, anything.
+As a child, Maya had tried to find him.
+She had pored over every corner of the house in search of clues—a page with his signature on it, a wallet, a baseball glove, anything.
 But she found nothing.
 Until one winter morning.

-Just then the bench-style swing caught her eye, a few feet way.
-It seemed to be calling to her.
-No, she thought.
-Not yet.
-She placed the journal back in its box and picked up the other box, jolted back to reality by the familiar weight—nine pounds that had never been so still—and again, tears flowed.
+She laid the journal back in its box and picked up the other box, jolted back to reality by the familiarity of the weight—nine pounds that had never been so still—and again, tears flowed.
 Livingston had been eleven, exactly half Maya’s age.
 He’d been with her just five years.
 Now he was gone.
-Looking down at the hole, she thought, One out of the earth, one out of it, Maya thought.
-Was life like that, she wondered, an even exchange through a revolving door?
+Looking down at the hole, she thought, One out of the earth, one into it.
+Was life like that, an even exchange through a revolving door?

-Had he had as difficult a history around penmanship as she?
-As a child, Maya could not write a single sentence from start to finish without interference creeping in, as if her brain and hand weren’t synced up.
-Often she pressed the pen so hard into the page that she punched right through it.
-Her third-grade teacher, Mrs. Booth, had said that Maya’s papers resembled relief maps.
+As a child, Maya could not write a single sentence from start to finish without all sorts of interference creeping in, as if her brain and hand weren’t synced up.
+She remembered hearing her third-grade teacher, the prune-faced Mrs. Booth, tell the class that Maya’s papers looked like relief maps.
 Maya had to look that up.
 How could she say that?
-Maya had been doing her best and with little help from anyone.
+Maya had been doing her best, and with little help from anyone.

 Now, for the first time, she viewed her labored penmanship not as a liability but as an inevitability.
 An inheritance—from a father.
+My father.

 There is no easy way to explain why I must go.
-My reasons, which are—or I should say, were—compelling, cannot match the disappointment you will feel in not knowing me.
+My reasons, which are—or I should say, were—compelling, cannot match the disappointment you must feel in not knowing me.
 It is my sincere hope that this can change.

 It is early evening as I write to you in my study.
 My window looks out onto the farm—

-Then, Grandpa Burke passed away and the property went to Muriel, who sold of most of it to a condominium developer.
+Then Grandpa Burke passed away and the property went to Muriel, who promptly sold most of it to a condominium developer.
 So what if the farm had been in the Burke family for a hundred and fifty years?
 Muriel didn’t care.
-It was prime real estate situated in the beautiful woodlands of northern Baltimore County, and worth a lot.
+It was prime real estate situated in the beautiful Maryland woodlands of northern Baltimore County, and worth a lot.

-In time, the neighboring farms were sold, too, and Plainfield became a suburb, its rural past sliding away.
+In time, the neighboring farms were sold, too, and Plainfield gradually became a suburb, its former rural nature sliding into the forgotten past.
 Muriel had had the farmhouse demolished and a tract mansion built in its place.
 It was “upscale.”
-It was “nice.”
+It was “the next thing.”
 To Maya, it was cold and efficient, the thief of a beloved past, of little value in the way she saw value.

 I found your journal.